Last Update: 30 June 2016

 For visitors who are unable to walk or require the use of a mobility aid, and/or require assistance from another person may apply for a D23 road access pass to travel by private vehicle to park or drop-off at the Memorial site.

 For other visitors requiring assisted seating, it is recommended booking a seat on one of the Somme Tourisme bus services which run from Amiens, Longueau, Albert and Peronne.
 This service is co-ordinated by Somme Tourisme and not the Department of Veterans’ Affairs.
-Further information will be available in November 2015 at Somme Tourisme.
+Further information available from Somme Tourisme.

 Visitors should be able to walk 300 metres unaided uphill through the cemetery to the Memorial site (this is the approximate distance from the entrance to the assisted seating area) and a further 200 metres from the coach drop-off point to the entrance.
 Those visitors registered for assisted seating will be able to access the assisted mobility van from the coach drop-off point and be dropped at the front of the memorial close to the assisted seating area.

-Musical support for Anzac Day commemorative services in France in 2016 will be provided by an Australian Defence Force band and the Voices of Birralee choir.
+Musical support for Anzac Day commemorative services in France in 2017 will be provided by the Australian Army Band and the Voices of Birralee choir.

-Resonance, one of many of the vocal ensembles from Brisbane based Voices of Birralee was selected following a competitive expression of interest process conducted by the Department of Veterans' Affairs.
+Resonance, one of many vocal ensembles from Brisbane based Voices of Birralee was selected following a competitive expression of interest process conducted by the Department of Veterans' Affairs.